 Search Engine Optimisation

 There are also search engine optimisation (SEO) techniques that can help to improve your rankings in the search engines to funnel traffic to your website.
-Website SEO is a large and specialised topic, which involve various on-page (on your website) and off-page (on other pages and sites on the internet) techniques.
+Website SEO is a large and specialised topic, which involves various on-page (on your website) and off-page (on other pages and sites on the internet) techniques.

 One of the most important aspects of SEO is the use of appropriate keywords on your website.
 Keywords are entered into the search engine as a search term, and the search engines use this to provide a list of the most appropriate and relevant websites on the internet for that search term.